How to increase credibility with executives through greater transparency

-The intersect of traditional technologies and new ‘digital’ solutions presents perhaps the most significant opportunity for mainstream tech chiefs and their teams than ever before.
+The intersect of traditional technologies and new ‘digital’ solutions presents perhaps the most significant opportunity for mainstream tech chiefs and their teams than ever.

 How can a CIO or equivalent gain confidence from their executive peer group to play a vital role or even lead this frontier?
 Through initially through focusing on the fundamentals, establishing and maintaining the basics with regular communication that offers clarity without the complexity.